itsnotdapro/Infiltration/README.md

 <div align="center"><img src="docs/icon.png"></img></div>

-Deep, in the heart of the Combine Empire, many secrets lay hidden.
-Technology, power, far beyond what the Resistance is capable of.
-But what if you could have it for yourself?
-What if you could break behind enemy lines, and steal it for the good of mankind...
+Caught, in the heart of the Combine Empire, you find yourself right in enemy lines.
+But what is the purpose of this facility?
+Can you make it out alive, with nothing but your wits to defend yourself?

-Images coming soon
+Images coming soon...

 ---
 <h4 align="center">This is an entry into the third VaultMap's contest, Horror</h4>